hupratt/aws-scripting/SAS/certification.md

 # SAS 9.4 Base Programming – Performance Based Exam

+Check list of topics you need to master in order to become a SAS Certified Specialist

 - [x] Access and Create Data Structures <br/>
 ```sas
 data work.junefee;